 I have created a stronger synergy within the design/build renovation process by virtue of being both a designer and a builder of renovations.
 Through an intimate knowledge & understanding of form, function, composition, as well as strong knowledge of construction, I have created a host of unique environments that evoke personalized style, while streamlining functionality for daily living.

 If you are looking for this type of experience in enhancing your living space, book us in for a preliminary design/build onsite consultation for a fee, click here (Quick Questions by e-mail are free click here)

 Designer & Renovator

-The trades go back along way in my family.
-My great Grandfather Henry George Woodley a mould maker in a bell foundry in Toronto built his own house in 1908.
-Photo taken in 1913 (104 Hogarth Ave).
+The trades go back a long way in my family.
+My great grandfather Henry George Woodley, a mould maker in a bell foundry in Toronto, built his own house in 1908.
+This photo was taken in 1913 (104 Hogarth Ave).
 It took him 7 years because each night he would bring lumber home on the electric street car from Riverdale Lumber on Danforth.
-He wheel barrowed all the bricks from a brick foundry on Pottery Road, 3 blocks away all with the help of his brother Fred who was a mason (who built the steeple for Holy Name church where Henry made the bell).
+He wheel barrowed all the bricks from a brick foundry on Pottery Road 3 blocks away, all with the help of his brother Fred who was a mason (who built the steeple for Holy Name church where Henry made the bell).